 Travel.State.Gov > International Travel > Country Information > Yemen International Travel Information

-The U.S. Department of State strongly recommends that U.S. citizens remaining in Yemen depart.
+The U.S. Department of State strongly recommends that U.S. citizens remaining in Yemen depart the country.
 More information can be found within the U.S. Department of State’s Yemen Travel Advisory.
-The U.S. Embassy in Sana’a suspended operations on February 11, 2015 and, therefore, cannot provide protection or consular services to U.S. citizens in Yemen.
+The U.S. Embassy in Sana’a suspended operations on February 11, 2015 and therefore cannot provide protection or consular services to U.S. citizens in Yemen.
 The Yemen Affairs Unit operates out of Riyadh, Saudi Arabia until the time when we can re-open our facilities inside Yemeni territory.

 Please direct inquiries regarding U.S. citizens in Yemen to YemenEmergencyUSC@state.gov.
 Callers in the U.S. and Canada may dial the toll free number 1-888-407-4747.
 Callers outside the United States and Canada may dial 1-202-501-4444.

-The U.S. Department of State warns U.S. citizens of the high security threat level in Yemen due to terrorist activities - including kidnappings - and civil unrest.
+The U.S. Department of State warns U.S. citizens of the high security threat level in Yemen due to terrorist activities, kidnappings, and civil unrest.
 The Department urges U.S. citizens to defer travel to Yemen and those U.S. citizens currently living in Yemen to depart.
 For more information please see our Travel Advisory for Yemen.

 For complete visa information, visit the Embassy of Yemen’s website or call the Embassy of Yemen in Washington, D.C. at (202) 965-4760 ext.
 2

-All visitors to Yemen are required to obtain a visa prior to travel.
+All visitors to Yemen are required to obtain a visa prior to travel to Yemen.
 U.S. citizens typically are issued visas that are valid for 30 days.
-The Embassy of Yemen in Washington, D.C., is not issuing tourist visas at the present time.
+The Embassy of Yemen in Washington, D.C. is not issuing tourist visas at the present time.
 Visit the Yemeni Embassy website for the latest visa information.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.
 If you are in Yemen and have questions about your federal benefits please contact FBU.Jerusalem@SSA.gov.

-Since the beginning of the conflict in March 2015, rebel groups in Sana’a have systematically, unlawfully detained U.S. citizens, including dual Yemen-American citizens.
-Reports indicate that U.S. citizens are being targeted by virtue of their citizenship, regardless of the amount of time they have spent in Yemen, their established connections with rebel groups, or their connections with local businesses or humanitarian organizations aimed at providing relief to those in need.
-During their detentions, which in some cases have lasted well over a year, U.S. citizens have not been able to contact their families or be visited by U.S. consular personnel or international humanitarian organizations.
-The U.S. government is severely limited in the assistance it can directly provide to U.S. citizens in detention.
-There is no U.S. diplomatic presence in Yemen following the Iranian-backed Houthi rebel takeover of Sana’a.
+Since the beginning of the conflict in March 2015, the Houthis in Sana’a have unlawfully detained U.S. citizens, including dual Yemen-American citizens.
+Reports indicate that U.S. citizens are being targeted by virtue of their citizenship, regardless of the amount of time they have spent in Yemen, their established connections with the rebel groups, or their connections with local businesses or humanitarian organizations aimed at providing relief to those in need.
+During their detentions, which in some cases have lasted well over a year, U.S. citizens have not been able to contact their families or to be visited by U.S. consular personnel or international humanitarian organizations.
+The U.S. government is severely limited in what assistance it can directly provide to U.S. citizens in detention.
+There is no U.S. government presence on the ground following the Houthi takeover of Sana’a.

-In addition to the threat of detention by rebel groups, there continue to be other risks due to the ongoing conflict and heightened terrorist activity, including kidnappings for ransom, presents a threat to U.S. citizens in Yemen.
-In March 2015, a Saudi-led coalition initiated an air campaign in support of the internationally recognized, legitimate Yemeni government.
-A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
+In addition to the threat of detention by rebel groups, the ongoing conflict and heightened terrorist activity, including kidnappings for ransom, presents a threat to U.S. citizens in Yemen.
+In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
+High levels of violence, armed conflict, artillery shelling, and air strikes persist in areas throughout the country.
 Instability and ongoing threats in Yemen are at a severe level.

-MARAD recommends vessels at anchor, operating in restricted maneuvering environments, or at slow speeds should be especially vigilant and report suspicious activity.
+MARAD recommends vessels at anchor, operating in restricted maneuvering environments, or at slow speeds should be especially vigilant, and report suspicious activity.
 U.S. flag vessels that observe suspicious activity in the area are advised to report such suspicious activity or any hostile or potentially hostile action to COMUSNAVCENT battlewatch captain at phone number 011-973-1785-3879.
-All suspicious activities and events should also be reported to the U.S. Coast Guard National Response Center at the following toll-free telephone: 1-800-424-8802, direct telephone 202-267-2675, or TDD 202-267-4477.
+All suspicious activities and events are also to be reported to the U.S. Coast Guard National Response Center at 1-800-424-8802, 202-267-2675, or TDD 202-267-4477.
 For further information, see the Department of State’s International Maritime Piracy Fact Sheet and the United States Maritime Administration (MARAD) advisory on vessels transiting high risk waters.

 To stay connected: